adecchi/stbotolphs/README.md

 - Improve monitoring, dashboards and alerts.
 - Improve CI/CD to allow deploy by branch, tags.
 - Decouple from the CI/CD the kubernetes configurations.
-- Create/migrate the actual Terraform code to Modules.
+- Create/migrate the actual Terraform code to Modules, Create the Project in GCloud with Terraform.
+- Adapt Terraform to deploy differents environments like QA, STAGE, PROD.
 - Create an option to deploy with `kubectl` in place of use Terraform.

 ### References